Top 10 Agritourism Stops This Summer

-This cooperative hosts two local farmers markets, one located at the Durfort International Airport in Malone on Wednesday from Noon until 4:30 p.m. and the other on Saturdays in Chateaugay Lake from 10 a.m. - 2 p.m. located right on Route 374.
+This cooperative hosts two local farmers markets, one located at the Durfort International Airport in Malone on Wednesdays from noon until 4:30 p.m. and the other on Saturdays in Chateaugay Lake from 10 a.m. - 2 p.m. located right on Route 374.
 Each location boasts a wide variety of fresh local produce, meats, wines, and Amish baked goods.

 This classic county fair is taking place August 2 - 11.
 From the Holstein and colored breed cow shows to the equine sports, and the goat, poultry, and horticulture exhibits, your days will be jam packed with good wholesome family fun.
 This is the epitome of everything a county fair should be.
 Be sure to check out the schedule for the headliners and tractor pulls.

 Located at 950 State Route 122 in Constable, NY, is a market owned and operated by an Amish family.
 You'll notice when you walk in the door.
 Keep in mind they don't use electricity, but they do have generators for the refrigerated cases.
 Here you'll find fresh Amish baked goods, jams, spices, canned goods, fresh produce, and much more.

 Here's another place you'll want to stop if you love cheese.
 McCadam Cheese in Chateaugay, NY, is a dairy processing plant with a cheese and farm store attached.
 Here you'll find not only McCadam cheddar cheeses, but you'll also find those squeaky fresh cheese curds which are truly a North Country staple.